dedenys/startup/notes.md

 >const literalRegex = /ab*/i;

 > "The string class has several functions that accept regular expressions.
 This includes match, replace, search, and split.
 For a quick test to see if there is a match you can use the regular expression object's test function."

+# JavaScript Rest and Spread

+## Rest

+>"JavaScript provides the **rest** syntax to make this easier.
+Think of it as a parameter that contains the rest of the parameters.
+To turn the last parameter of any function into a rest parameter you prefix it with three periods.
+You can then call it with any number of parameters and they are all automatically combined into an array."

+## Spread

+Spread does the opposite of **rest**.
+A list can be used as a parameter and will be split to fill all applicable parameters for the function.

+# JavaScript Exceptions

+Exception handling uses several keywords: **try**, **catch**, **throw**, **finally**.

+**Throw**: causes an exception to occur

+**Try**: executes normally unless an exception is thrown.
+If an exception is thrown, code after the throw is ignored

+**Catch**: code that runs if an exception is thrown

+**finally**: code that always is called, regardless whether or not an exception is thrown

+A fallback pattern is used for exception handling.
+Put normal code into the try block, and fallback implementation in the catch block.